Pecan Nutrition, FAQs, and Interesting Facts

 What is Pecan Harvesting?

 Pecan harvesting is the cycle of how pecans get from tree to table: from planting to watering, shaking to harvesting, sorting to cleaning, and shelling to selling.
 Want to know more about the process of how our pecans get from tree to table?
 Read our educational article about pecan trees here.
+You can also read our "State of the Farm" press release about our most recent pecan season, crop and harvest.

 How Do You Keep Pecans Fresh?